microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 ## Functionality

 The solution emulates all operations on the [SaaS Fulfillment APIs v2](https://learn.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-life-cycle) closely.
-It is close to but not 100% fidelity (see [Limitations](#limitations) below.
+It is close-to, but not 100% fidelity (see [Limitations](#limitations) below.

 Any solution should be [thoroughly tested against the marketplace APIs](https://learn.microsoft.com/azure/marketplace/test-saas-overview) before final release.